amitvsuryavanshi04/100_DAYS_VERILOG_SV/README.md

 #### Day-82 SV29 Clock Divider code
     This code implements a Clock Divider, which reduces the frequency of an input clock signal by toggling the output clock at a slower rate.
-It is useful for scenarios where different modules require clocks at varying frequencies
+It is useful for scenarios where different modules require clocks at varying frequencies.

+#### Day-83 SV30 Functions in System Verilog.
+    This testbench demonstrates different function types in SystemVerilog, including argument passing by value, reference, name, and the use of default arguments.
+These functions provide various ways to manipulate and process data in a modular and reusable manner.